-Next, the court considered whether Hobbs Act robbery is a crime of violence under the U.S. Sentencing Guidelines
+Next, the court considered whether Hobbs Act robbery is a crime of violence under the U.S. Sentencing Guidelines for career offender purposes.

 Under the Guidelines, a defendant is a career offender if:

 (1) the defendant was at least eighteen years old at the time the defendant committed the instant offense of conviction;

 (2) the instant offense of conviction is a felony that is either a crime of violence or a controlled substance offense; and

 (3) the defendant has at least two prior felony convictions of either a crime of violence or a controlled substance offense.

 The Guidelines further state that a crime of violence is: